Author: Lauren Oliver

 As is typical with Lauren Oliver’s books, the writing style draws the reader in.
 The way the story is told alternates between past and present, and this adds a lot of suspense.
 Sometimes this can be confusing, but I found the pacing to be very smooth.
 Shocking bits of information are revealed in the past when I least expected it, and I was on the edge of my seat wondering who to trust.

-Broken Things is a thriller that plays with reality and fantasy.
+Broken Things by Lauren Oliver is a thriller that plays with reality and fantasy.
 The two main characters are flawed, and the writing is very eerie.
 I can’t wait to see what’s next for Lauren Oliver!